luis22d/Raven-Silent-Miner/README.md

 ## Security Notice

-SalNet Controller is designed exclusively for legitimate system administration, authorized remote assistance, and educational purposes.
+ZapCore is designed exclusively for legitimate system administration, authorized remote assistance, and educational purposes.
 Users are responsible for ensuring they have proper authorization before connecting to any system.
 Unauthorized access to computer systems is illegal and unethical.

 ---